beeftapareseller/docs/src/KV/list.md

+---
+title: puter.kv.list()
+description: Retrieve all keys from your app's key-value store.
+---

 Returns an array of all keys in the user's key-value store for the current app.
 If the user has no keys, the array will be empty.

 ## Syntax